Ecological Legacies of Pre-Columbian Settlements Evident in Palm Clusters of Neotropical Mountain Forests: Results

 \subsection{Palm Tree Detection Model Performance}

-We evaluated the performance of the model on the test dataset using different confidence thresholds of 0.2, 0.3, and 0.4.
+We evaluated the performance of the YOLOv10 object detection model developed to identify star-shaped palm crown patterns as a morphological feature, rather than individual palm species, on the test dataset using different confidence thresholds of 0.2, 0.3, and 0.4.
 Precision and recall metrics are reported in Figure \ref{fig:method}.
 In our application, minimizing false positives was more important than maximizing recall because high false positive rates in palm tree detection could produce artificial clusters and misleading density estimates.
 Since clusters should reflect true patterns with high precision, we prioritized precision over recall.
 Therefore, a confidence threshold of \(\geq 0.4\) was selected to reduce false positives.
 The final palm tree bounding box predictions for the entire study area, based on the \(\geq 0.4\) threshold, are shown in Figure \ref{fig:method}.